-Currently, there are 46 private equity companies and 114 private equity funds operating in the Portuguese private equity sector.4 Investments of these private equity funds are spread out over 538 targets and investment units in 18 private equity funds, totalling ε 4.5 billion.
-Investments of the private equity companies are spread out over 63 private equity companies and investment units in 42 private equity funds, totalling ε 243 million.
-This shows that investment via private equity funds, comprising 94.9 per cent of the total investment in private equity assets in Portugal, is staggeringly more significant than via direct investment through private equity companies.
+Currently, there are 50 private equity companies and 134 private equity funds operating in the Portuguese private equity sector.
+By the end of 2018, investments of these private equity funds were spread out over 554 targets and investment units in 18 private equity funds, totalling €4.6 billion.
+Investments of private equity companies are spread out over 63 private equity companies and investment units in 42 private equity funds, totalling €237.5 million.
+This shows that investment via private equity funds, comprising 95.1 per cent of the total investment in private equity assets in Portugal, is staggeringly more significant than via direct investment through private equity companies.

-There is a significant concentration of the Portuguese market, with nine private equity funds representing around 64.5 per cent of total assets under management, with management being carried out by six operators, three of which manage 54.4 per cent of the global fund value.
-This concentration is also apparent from the fact that nine out of a total of 792 equity participations represent approximately 31.5 per cent of all assets under management registered in Portugal, and the 43 participations with a minimum value of \in 5 million represent 59.2 per cent of the total managed participations.
-There are no equity participations exceeding \in 100 million.
+There is a significant concentration of the Portuguese market, with nine private equity funds representing around 58.9 per cent of total assets under management, with management being carried out by six operators, three of which manage 57.8 per cent of the global fund value.
+This concentration is also apparent from the fact that eight out of a total of 1,259 equity participations represent approximately 34 per cent of all assets under management registered in Portugal, and the 46 participations with a minimum value of €5 million represent 61.3 per cent of the total managed participations.
+There is only one equity participation exceeding €100 million.

-As for the targets that private equity agents generally envisage, holding companies that manage non-financial corporations that act as vehicles for investments in other companies are quite popular, as they allow end investments not to be disclosed.
-The sectors that captured the largest amounts of private equity investment in 2017 were the real estate and processing industry sectors, which jointly represent 19.3 per cent of the total investment in private equity in Portugal.
-Accommodation and food service activities also represent an important private equity investment stake in Portugal, following the growth trend verified in the sectors closely linked to tourism.
+As for the targets that private equity agents generally envisage, holding companies that manage non-financial corporations acting as vehicles for investments in other companies are quite popular, as they allow end investments not to be disclosed.
+Excluding such holding companies, the activities that captured the largest amounts of private equity investment in 2018 were the real estate and process industry sectors, which jointly represent 20.4 per cent of the total investment in private equity in Portugal.
+ICT and hospitality and food service activities also represent an important private equity investment stake in Portugal, following the growth trend verified in the sectors closely linked to tourism.

-In respect of the stages of investment, private equity comprises 80.3 per cent of the total investment, with the largest branch of this stage of investment being the turnaround (which represented 33.8 per cent of the total, but with a slight decrease (36 per cent) in comparison with 2016) followed by the expansion stage (21.5 per cent).
-This decrease in the turnaround was partially compensated by the growth of both the expansion and the replacement capital stages, which rose from an aggregate proportion of 24.2 per cent to 25.9 per cent.
-Despite evidencing a downturn in the number of participations, the percentage of investment captured by venture capital has not varied greatly.
-At this point, and contrary to the expectations occasioned by the multiple measures implemented by the Portuguese state, the start-up stage holds at 9 per cent of the total amounts investment, as against 10.4 per cent in 2016.
+In respect of the stages of investment, private equity comprises 82.5 per cent of the total investment, with the largest branch of this stage of investment being the turnaround (which represented 33.5 per cent of the total, but with a slight decrease (0.3 per cent) in comparison with 2017) followed by the expansion stage (22.4 per cent).
+The growth of both the expansion and the replacement capital stages rose from an aggregate proportion of 25.9 per cent to 28.2 per cent.
+Venture capital evidenced a downturn in the number of participations (from 771 to 754) and the amount of investment captured.
+At this point, and contrary to the expectations occasioned by the multiple measures implemented by the Portuguese state, the start-up stage holds at 8.4 per cent of the total amount invested, as against 9 per cent in 2017.

 Private equity investments differ in terms of management approaches between hands-on (technical supervision and management involvement) and hands-off (restricted to the allocation of funds).
 This distinction is also related to the level of control that the investor intends to exercise.
-By the end of 2017, 63.5 per cent of all investments concerned shareholdings under 30 per cent of the total share capital of the targets.
+By the end of 2018, 64.9 per cent of all investments concerned shareholdings under 30 per cent of the total share capital of the targets.

-Concerning the duration of investments, nearly 39.1 per cent of private equity investment had a term of less than four years and 8.8 per cent was kept for more than 10 years.
+Concerning the duration of investments, nearly 28.5 per cent of private equity investment had a term of less than four years and 9.6 per cent were kept for more than 10 years.

-4 http://web3.cmvm.pt/english/sdi/capitalrisco/index.cfm.
+http://web3.cmvm.pt/english/sdi/capitalrisco/index.cfm.